roman01la/uix/docs/interop-with-react.md

 1. props map is converted _shallowly_ into a JavaScript object, meaning that nested collections and maps are not converted.
 If a JS component expects a prop to hold an array or an object, you have to pass it explicitly.
 There are two exceptions though:

    - `:style` map is an exceptions, it is always converted into JS object because it's a common prop when passing styles into a third-party component.
-   - Keyword values are converted into string.
+   - Keyword values are converted into strings.

 ## Using UIx components in React